MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/hyper-v-storage-architecture.md

 - Data gets replicated to other nodes in the cluster to increase storage resilience.
 Storage Spaces Direct supports several storage resiliency models.
 For more information, see [Fault tolerance and storage efficiency on Azure Stack HCI and Windows Server clusters](/azure-stack/hci/concepts/fault-tolerance).

 In this model, compute and storage scale independently from each other.
-This feature makes hyperconverged storage ideal for scenarios where your storage and compute requirements grow at different rates.
-For example, if you need more RAM or CPU resources to host VMs, you can add extra clusters without also adding more storage.
-If you have VMs that consume a lot of storage but don't consume many CPU resources, you can add another storage cluster without adding more compute resources.
+This architecture is ideal for scenarios where your storage and compute requirements grow at different rates.
+For example, if you need more RAM or CPU resources to host VMs, you can add extra cluster nodes without also adding more storage.
+If you have VMs that consume a lot of storage but don't consume many CPU resources, you can add another storage node  or cluster without adding more compute resources.

-- Each Compute cluster can contain between 1 and 64 nodes.
+- Each compute cluster can contain between 1 and 64 nodes.

 - Each storage cluster can contain between 1 and 16 nodes.

-For example, the following diagram shows a simple deployment with one compute cluster and one storage cluster.
+The following diagram shows a simple example deployment with one compute cluster and one storage cluster.

 :::image type="content" source="media/hyper-v-storage-architecture/hyperconverged-basic-example.png" alt-text="A diagram showing a basic deployment of disaggregated Hyper-V with hyperconverged storage.":::